dubem-ji/nota/README.md

 # nota

-A basic CRUD App with Javascript
-Matrialize CSS for styling
+A basic CRUD Note Editing App with Javascript Materialize CSS for styling with jquery dependency